Monitoring and reporting on reserve management effectiveness

 Integrating evaluation into reserve management plans

 The Tasmania Parks and Wildlife Service is progressively integrating statements of key desired outcomes and provisions for monitoring, evaluation and reporting into new reserve management plans.
 For example, see Chapter 9 'Monitoring Evaluation and Reporting' in the TWWHA Management Plan 2016.

 Where possible, the PWS is aiming to identify what would be a 'great result', a 'satisfactory or acceptable result' and an 'unsatisfactory or unacceptable result' for each identified Key Desired Outcome in a reserve management plan or major project.
 This establishes an agreed framework for assessing how management is performing.
-Appendix 1 of the Melaleuca-Cox Bight Management Statement is an example of that work.
+Examples of this work include Appendix 1 of the Melaleuca-Cox Bight Management Statement and Appendix 4 of the Recreation Zone Plan for the Walls of Jerusalem National Park.